donaldcarol/azure-functions-lead-processing-demo/README.md

 # Azure Functions Lead Processing

-A small serverless Azure Functions project built with the Node.js v4 programming model.

-Serverless Azure Functions demo
+This project demonstrates a serverless workflow in Azure using Azure Functions and Storage Queue.

 HTTP → Queue → Worker pattern

 ## Overview